shundhammer/qdirstat/doc/DevHistory.md

 - 2021-06-21 [QDirStat AppImage and why I don't like it](https://github.com/shundhammer/qdirstat/issues/168)

     TL;DR:
-    - It's big and fat (113 MB)
+  - It's big and fat (113 MiB)
   - It's an outdated version (QDirStat 1.6.1 from 16 months ago)
   - It doesn't even tell you what version it contains
   - It still needs a fairly recent version of GLibc, so you can't run it on Ubuntu 18.04 LTS
   - It's unclear if at least the libraries inside (e.g. the Qt libs) are up to date

 ------------

 - 2021-04-05 **New stable release: 1.7.1**